JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 #### Standard Deviation of Accumulated Phase
 The accuracy of the gas density measurement depends on the accuracies of the phase-shift measurement, and the numerical accuracy of the Abel inversion.
+According to M. Lehmann [[6]](#reference), for two well-resolved speckle fields (background and perturbed by gas, for example) the phase error is determined by the probability distributions of the intensities and phase derivatives of two speckle fields.
+Considering that each field has a Gaussian distribution of speckle intensities and since the measured phase is the difference between two speckle phases, its error also follows a Gaussian probability distribution, with standard deviation given by:

 $$ &sigma;_{x}(&Delta;x,I_{1},I_{2}) = {&Delta;x\over 2}{&pi;\over &beta;} \left\lbrack{ \overline{I} (I_{1} + I_{2}) \over 2 I_{1} I_{2}}\right\rbrack^{1/2} $$